 - Once your bacon is crispy remove it from the pot and add in the leeks.

 - Saute until they begin to brown.
-Add in the sweet potato.
+Add in the sweet potato (or cauliflower)

 - Add in the broth, salt, white pepper and nutmeg.

 - Cancel saute function.
 Close the lid.
-Set to PRESSURE COOK: steam or vegetable mode.
+Set to PRESSURE COOK: steam or vegetable mode or on low for 10 minutes.

 - During this time mix your ground turkey in a bowl with salt, mustard, ground garlic.
 Set aside.